-Limitations to methodologies and data:
+Limitations to methodologies and data

-Mirova sustainability analysis approach is based on a qualitative analysis of the environmental, social and governance practices of each company and seeks to capture their overall level of compatibility with the achievement of the UN SDGs.
-Methodologies and data are subject to limitations including dependency on the quality of data provided by investee companies, the potential for the key issues identified for each sector not to be exhaustive and the difficulties associated with anticipating future controversies.
+Mirova's sustainability assessment is based on a qualitative analysis of the environmental, social and governance practices of each issuer and seeks to capture their overall level of compatibility with the achievement of the UN SDGs.
+Methodologies and data are subject to limitations including dependency on the quality of data provided by issuer, the potential for the key issues identified for each sector not to be exhaustive and the difficulties associated with anticipating future controversies.

-Please refer to the section I. for more information.
+Please refer to the section I for more information.

-Due diligence:
+Due diligence

-The Sustainability Research team gathers information on investee company's business model, processes and practices and may engage in direct discussion with the company management in order to identify the most significant sustainability issues a company is facing, both from a positive angle (potential to generate positive impact) and a negative angle (risk of obstructing the achievement of the SDGs).
+The Sustainability Research team gathers information on the issuer's business model, processes and practices and may engage in direct discussion with the issuer management in order to identify the most significant sustainability issues an issuer is facing, both from a positive angle (potential to generate positive impact) and a negative angle (risk of obstructing the achievement of the SDGs).